-BRIC, the leading presenter of free cultural programming in Brooklyn, is pleased to announce that it won two (2) New York Emmy Awards at the 60th Annual New York Emmy® Awards on Saturday, May 6, 2017.
-What makes this win extra special is that both of BRIC's media initiatives brought home one trophy each.
-One for BRIC TV, the Brooklyn-focused nonprofit cable channel and digital network BRIC launched to acclaim last year, and one for a community-produced show produced through BRIC’s Brooklyn Free Speech public access initiative.
+BRIC, the leading presenter of free cultural programming in Brooklyn, is pleased to announce that it has received 11 nominations for the 61st Annual New York Emmy® Awards.
+The nominations include nine for BRIC TV, the Brooklyn-focused nonprofit cable channel and digital network BRIC launched to acclaim in 2015, and two for shows produced through BRIC’s Brooklyn Free Speech Public Access initiative.

 BRIClab is our commissioning and residency program for local artists working in music, dance, theater and multidisciplinary performance.
 As part of the program, we encourage artists to learn from their experience and take time to understand how the audience feels about the work.
 This is where you, the audience, come in!
 Each BRIClab performance is followed by a dialogue between the artist and audience, where you can provide valuable feedback for the continued development of the work.
 Learn about these amazing artists and be a part of their process!

 February is Black History Month, which honors the history, achievements, and contributions of African Americans.
 We've compiled a selection of BRIC programmingthat contributes to the spirit of this special month.
 Join us for these events!